goakshit/goakshit.github.io/content/post/10-exploring-go-pkg-time.md

 - ### func After(d Duration) <-chan Time

-    Returns a channel that will send the time t+d after the time t where d is time duration to wait.
+    Returns a channel that will send the current time (t+d) where d is time duration to wait.

-    **Example**: In the example below, we will spawn a goroutine that will `doSomething`.
+    **Example**: We will spawn a goroutine that will `doSomething`.
 If the `doSomething` takes more than 5 second to complete, we will get current time from `time.After` and will break out of the loop.

     ```go
         func main() {